MakePixelsWork/CoreBootstrap/README.md

 - I've made a 'prepros-backup.config' file available, in case you want to see the settings or update them in between different machines/projects.
 - Check the PrePros website for more info.

+## Setup templates

+I've made starter setups available for both the 'builds' as well as 'HTML' files needed to run your CoreBootstrap enabled website.
+These setup files make it easier to create your own versioned compiler and basic website templates.
+Check the 'template/src/setup' folder for more info.

 ## Resources

 Interested in the original source files?
 Check out the resources throught the links below.